A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Reconstruction Results

 \section{Reconstruction Results}

-In order to help readers intuitively know the performance of the aforementioned SISR models, we provide a detailed comparison of reconstruction results of these models.
-According to the number of model parameters, we divide SISR models into two types: lightweight models and large models.
-Note that we call model with parameters less than 1000K as lightweight model and model with parameters more than 1M (M=million) as large model.
-Specifically, we collect 44 representative SISR models, including the most classic, latest, and SOTA SISR models.
+To help readers intuitively know the performance of the aforementioned SISR models, we provide a detailed comparison of the reconstruction results of these models.
+Specifically, we collect 53 representative SISR models, including the most classic, latest, and SOTA SISR models.

-In TABLE~\ref{Results} we provide the reconstruction results, training datasets, and model parameters of these models (lightweight models and large models are separated by the bold black line).
-According to the results, we can find that: (1) using a large dataset (e.g., DIV2K+Flickr2K) can make the model achieve better results; (2) it is not entirely correct that the more model parameters, the better the model performance.
-This means that unreasonably increasing the model size is not the best solution; (3) Transformer-based models show strong advantages, whether in lightweight models (e.g., ESRT~\cite{lu2021efficient}) or large models (e.g., SwinIR~\cite{liang2021swinir}); (4) research on the tiny model (parameters less than 1000K) is still lacking.
+In Table~\ref{Results} we provide the reconstruction results, training datasets, and model parameters of these models.
+According to the results, we can find that: (1) Using a large dataset (e.g., DIV2K+Flickr2K) can make the model achieve better results; (2) It is not entirely correct that the more model parameters, the better the model performance.
+This means that unreasonably increasing the model size is not the best solution; (3) Transformer-based models show strong advantages, whether in lightweight models or large models; (4) Research on the tiny model (parameters less than 1000K) is still lacking.
 In the future, it is still important to explore more discriminative evaluation indicators and develop more effective SISR models.